Note: My Web pages are best viewed with style sheets enabled.

 I have a dwarf lemon tree in my back yard.
 Although it stands less than 5 feet tall, it produces more lemons than we can use.
 Here are recipes for Lemon Marmalade and Lemonade.

 This recipe is adapted from a recipe by the late Alan J. Flavell for orange marmalade using bitter Seville oranges.
-Although he is deceased, Flavell's friends and colleagues continue to maintain his Web site.
+Flavell is deceased and his Web site is now defunct.

 This recipe uses all parts of the lemon, divided into three groups: